jamesplease/api-pls-example/README.md

 For now, the documentation for a resource model is contained within those example files.

-Once you're satisfied with your resource models, run `pls migrate`.
+Once you're satisfied with your resource models, run `npm run migrate`.
 This will generate migrations from your models, and then apply them to the database.

 You're now ready to start the example.

-Run `pls start` to get it running.
+Run `npm run start` to get it running.
 Once it's up, navigate your browser to `localhost:5000` to begin CRUD'ing.

 ### FAQ

+#### How can I change my resource models after the initial migration?

+Eventually, api-pls will allow you to change your resources dynamically.
+It does not support this now, however.
+If you change your resource models, you'll need to clear all of the data in the database by running `npm run reset`.

+Once that completes, you can run `npm run migrate` to bootstrap the database with your updated models.

 #### How can I start a PostgreSQL database to run this example?

 To run the example, you'll need a PostgreSQL database URL.
-It is recommended that you create a database specifically for testing this tool.
+It is recommended that you create a database specifically for testing purposes, rather than using a database that you are using for other uses, too.

-_Be careful, because on start up the example will wipe the database that you use._

-This is performed to ensure that there are no conflicts between existing tables and newly-added tables when the application bootstraps your database.

 My preference is to create a free [Heroku](heroku.com) app, and then set up a free version of